 Included with this laser is a VAC-to-VDC adapter for use with common VAC electrical power.
 The standard adapter shipped with all lasers is a 110 VAC UL-approved power adapter.
 Power adapters with 220 VAC output and other electrical certifications are furnished upon customer or distributor request.
 Electrical precautions to be taken with this and all power adapters include:

-- Always plug the adapter into a grounded circuit. - Do not touch (or short-circuit) the connection point on the 2.1 mm plug, as this could damage the power supply.
+• Do not touch (or short-circuit) the connection point on the 2.1 mm plug, as this could damage the power supply.

 LASER REGULATIONS